withastro/docs/src/pages/en/guides/migration-guide/from-gatsby.md

 - The syntax of `.astro` files is similar to JSX.
 Writing Astro should feel familiar.

 - Astro is component-based.
-As such, your markup structure will likely align closely before and after your migration.
+Your markup structure will likely align closely before and after your migration.

 - Astro has built-in support for Markdown and has integrations for using MDX files.
 Both Gatsby and Astro use [Remark](https://remark.js.org/) by default to do Markdown manipulation and pre-processing.
 Many of your favorite Remark plugins should work between them both.